thomashoddinott/ollama_pdf_rag/README.md

+Made changes to get this working on my windows work laptop

 # Chat with PDF locally with Ollama demo 🚀

 This is a demo (accompanying the YouTube tutorial below) Jupyter Notebook showcasing a simple local RAG (Retrieval Augmented Generation) pipeline for chatting with PDFs.